-Medium Term Financial Strategy
+Medium Term Financial Strategy 2020-24

 The Council prides itself on its record of creating balanced budgets, delivering challenging savings programmes and carefully managing its finances within each financial year.
-It is this track record which has helped to build the foundations for setting robust 2018/19 budget and 2019/20.
-This effort will be intensified during 2019/20 to secure financial balance over the period of the MTFS from 2020/21 through to 2023/24.
+It is this track record which has helped to build the foundations for setting a robust budget for 2019/20.